 Yup, Facebook tracks all of that big data and uses it to sell to advertisers.
 Mind blown?
 We thought so.
 Although probably not surprising in a world of big data.

 With phone surveys, can you purchase a list?
 Yes.

 Can you target a list of specific titles and geographies?
 Yes.

 Can you target a list of people who like to drink craft beer?
 Unlikely.

 But many panel companies track these types of data points from survey responses to estimate incidence rates.
 Wait, an incidence what?
 We explain here.

 What about Facebook's ability to target craft beer drinkers?
 Very easy to do.
 You can target those who like brewery pages, like beer pages, or who mentioned they are interested in craft beer.
-Lots of options to pin point the audience.
+Lots of options to pinpoint the audience.

-However, with cell phones becoming the predominant phone among households and consumers this has gotten much more trickier.
+However, with cell phones becoming the predominant phone among households and consumers this has gotten much trickier.
 More on that in a minute.

-Something as simple as targeting by geography with a cell phone list is not as easy as it sounds.
-Cell phone ZIP codes and county lists are based on ZIP Code of origin or where the cell phone number was set up.
+Something as simple as targeting geography with a cell phone list is not as easy as it sounds.
+Cell phone ZIP codes and county lists are based on the ZIP Code of origin or where the cell phone number was set up.